IC3lemon/CryptoHack/RSA/README.md

 ### Solution :

-I realised later that I overthought this and I ciphertext = plaintext \
+I realised later that I overthought this and it was as easy as ciphertext = plaintext \
 but oh well, still got the flag. here's what I did \
 so e = 1
 and we know, e*d = 1%phi